adobe-apiplatform/umapi-documentation/en/samples/SampleMultiActions.md

 # Perform Multiple Actions for One User

 This creates a user with an Enterprise ID, then performs a series of actions for that user.
-It adds the user to a product configuration, adds two product entitlements for the user, and then removes one of the product entitlements.
+It adds the user to a product profile, adds two product entitlements for the user, and then removes one of the product entitlements.

 ```json
 ========================= REQUEST ==========================